-The maximum amount of DRAM you can install in your computer using standard DIMMs is 768 MB.
-To increase DRAM to the maximum, fill all three slots with 256 MB DIMMs.
+The maximum amount of DRAM you can install in your computer using standard DIMMs is 384 MB.
+To increase DRAM to the maximum of 384 MB, fill all three slots with 128 MB DIMMs.
+You may be able to exceed the maximum amount of memory by using DIMMs designed specifically for your Power Macintosh G3 computer.
+See your Apple-authorized dealer for more information.